-RS-485 interface is galvanic isolated from the power supply.
+RS-485 interface is non-isolated from the power supply.

-Up to 24 MODBUS RTU sensors can be connected to TCW260.
-The device supports Teracom and third-party sensors.
+Up to 24 MODBUS RTU sensors can be connected to TCW242-S. The device supports Teracom and third-party sensors.

 Connections can be realized by a standard RJ-45 connector.
-The used pinout is that one recommended in the document "MODBUS over Serial Line Specification and Implementation Guide" available on www.modbus.org.
+The used pinout is the one recommended in the document "MODBUS over Serial Line Specification and Implementation Guide" available on www.modbus.org.

 It is mandatory to use 120ohms line terminators at both ends of the bus.
-TCW260 incorporates one of the terminators and should be placed at one end.
+TCW242-S incorporates one of the terminators and should be placed at one end.
 So the client should only take care of terminating at the other end of the line.